Text Link

 Surrounding yourself with like-minded people who embrace your attitudes, beliefs, and approaches can help prevent relapse, promote social and emotional well-being, and remind you how far you’ve come on your journey.

-Not only is it beneficial to create a supportive community offline, but online as well.
+It is beneficial to create a supportive community both offline and online.
 Stop following harmful social media accounts, such as fitness influencers or TikTokers promoting disordered eating behaviors.
-Instead, follow body-positive and body-neutral accounts and join any online communities you may be interested in.
+Instead, follow body-positive and body-neutral accounts and join any online communities that interest you.

 The more you surround yourself with anti-diet people who reject our culture’s harmful attitudes, the less likely you are to be influenced by weight-related talk when it does happen to come up in conversation.